sun3matthew/GameBoyDevelopment/README.md

 I ended up being again reminded of playing Pokemon Gold on the Gameboy Color.
 Something about it being a hand held console as well as the nostalgia brought me to it.
 After researching it and reading every page of the [Pandocs](https://gbdev.io/pandocs/) I was fully sure I wanted to create a game for it.
 It had just the right amount of hardware limitations that I would enjoy working around it creatively.

 I've also decided that I want to utilize this as a extra challenge to learn about the fundamentals of game design (*through reading a textbook & practice*).
 Making a game fun is what I struggle with the most.
-The limitations of the gameboy means that you can't just brute force a "fun" game into existence.
-Instead you have to go back to the basics and just make a game that is just simply fun, like the pioneers back in the day.
+The limitations of the Gameboy means that you can't just brute force a "fun" game into existence.
+Instead you have to go back to the basics and make a game that is just simply fun, like the pioneers back in the day.
 More on this in my [notes](ArtOfGameDesign/notes.md) for the textbook [Art of game design](ArtOfGameDesign/art-of-game-design.pdf).

 ## Goals